byui-cse/cse450-course/source/course/syllabus.md

 !!!note "Data Exploration Evaluations"

-	In order to receive credit for a Data Exploration, each student must fill out a [Data Exploration Evaluation](./data-exploration-evaluation.docx) according to the instructions provided.
+	In order to receive credit for a Data Exploration, each student must fill out a Data Exploration Evaluation in Canvas, according to the instructions provided.

 	One of the questions in the evaluation will ask you to rate your team's performance.
 Another will ask you to rate your personal performance.